num73/uic/README.md

 ### ID

-* ui_way ID
-* Server ID
+* portal_id
-* TCP ID (ip + port)
+* ic_way ID

-The id is an int, means that the unique identifier of a server connection.
+The id is an int64, means that the unique identifier.

 ### Priority